drbean/edit/tsailin/pasteur_perspective.md

 > between organizational flexibility and Departmental collective
 > efficacy.*
 >
-> This study depicts the research framework and the corresponding
+> This study's research framework and the corresponding
-> hypotheses in Figure 3.
+> hypotheses are depicted in Figure 3.

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--